giantswarm/docs/src/content/reference/web-interface/_index.md

 ## Source code

-Our Web Interface is Open Source software.
+Our web interface is Open Source software.
 Find the code repository on [GitHub](https://github.com/giantswarm/happa).

 ## Feedback {#feedback}

-We welcome your feedback on our Web Interface.
+We welcome your feedback on our web interface.
 If you feel like sharing openly, use the GitHub repository and create an [issue](https://github.com/giantswarm/happa/issues), so other users can participate.
 Otherwise please use the common Giant Swarm support channels.